ASC Theatre Camp

 SERVE ON TEAM OF DIRECTORS FOR MID-SESSION SHOWCASE

-RDAs also have a chance to stretch their wings as solo directors: each RDA will be responsible for directing a section of the mid-session Showcase performance under the general direction of the Team Captains.
+RDAs also have a chance to stretch their wings as solo directors: each RDA will be responsible for directing a section of the mid-session Showcase performance each session, put together under the general direction of the Team Captains with input from Camp Admin.
+Showcase also includes the “All-Camp Song” (a musical number including all of the campers), which the entire staff helps campers put together under the direction of the Team Captain Music Director.

-More info: After the mainstage shows are cast, RDAs will work with the administrative staff to finalize the Showcase script and decide casting based on a) the distribution of parts for the mainstage shows, b) the strengths and interests of the RDAs, and c) the needs, wants, and desires of the campers (as listed on their audition forms).
+More info: After the mainstage shows are cast, RDAs will work with Camp Admin to finalize the Showcase script and decide casting based on a) the distribution of parts for the mainstage shows, b) the strengths and interests of the RDAs, and c) the needs, wants, and desires of the campers (as listed on their audition forms).

 MAINSTAGE SHOWS